isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

        "service": [ "dhcp4" ],
        "arguments": {
            "cancel": false,
+           "state": "ready",
            "server-name": "server2"
        }
    }

+The ``state`` argument informs the recipient about the state of this server.
+The recipient can instantly resume the operation of the state machine without sending a heartbeat to check the partner's state.

 The optional ``server-name`` parameter specifies the name of one of the partners in the HA relationship that this command pertains to.
 This parameter can be omitted if the